immersive-arts/Blimpy/blimp/firmware/README.md

 ## Development

-[Clion](https://www.jetbrains.com/clion/) is the recomended development environment.
+[Clion](https://www.jetbrains.com/clion/) is the recommended development environment.

 open the folder this readme is located.